sagr12004/sagr12004/README.md

 * 💻 Interested in frontend and backend development
 * 🌱 Currently improving backend systems and API design
 * 🤝 Strong communication and collaboration skills
-* 🧠 Focused on clean code, logic, and real‑world solutions
+* 🧠 Focused on clean code, logic, and real-world solutions

 ---